jmilkiewicz/OverheadCourse/signups/index.markdown

 ### 🎁 Extras

-We are considering organizing a small tournament (possibly Americano-style) on Tuesday evenings.
-However, the feasibility of this tournament depends on the interest and willingness of the participants and availabilities of courts.

 To ensure that participants stay energized and focused, we will be providing a variety of (healthy) snacks.

 ### 👥 Private lessons